-Deluxe Guitar is a website dedicated to the entire series of the Fender American Stratocaster.
-This includes every Made In The USA model in the current Fender Stratocaster lineup.
-If your Stratocaster is made in the United States of America then Deluxe Guitar is where you find information about your instrument.
+Deluxe Guitar dedicates its focus to American made Fender guitars, particularly the entire series of the Fender American Stratocaster guitars.
+We heavily emphasize every Made In The USA model in the current Fender Stratocaster lineup, from the American Standard to the American Deluxe, and beyond.
+Our primary emphasis lies on the top-of-the-line guitars.
+If your Stratocaster is manufactured in the United States of America, Deluxe Guitar is your source for comprehensive information about your instrument.

-On Deluxe guitar the discussion will be on many aspects of the American made Fender Stratocaster line.
-Strengths and weaknesses of each model as well as buying options and collectibility will be discussed.
+On Deluxe guitar the discussion is on the many aspects of the American made Fender Stratocaster line.
+Each model’s Strengths and weaknesses are discussed, as well as buying options and collectibility of the guitar.
 With this information you should be able to make more informed purchasing decisions while shopping for your Fender Stratocaster.
-Tech tips and setup will also be discussed to help you get the most out of your instrument.
+We also have articles with Tech tips and setup to help you get the most out of your instrument.

-The Fender American Stratocaster will be the primary instrument line discussed on Deluxe Guitar although we will be discussing other guitars as well.
+The Fender American Stratocaster is the primary instrument line discussed on Deluxe Guitar, although, we discuss other guitars as well.
 Included in the discussion will be all other American made guitars including guitars from Gibson, PRS, Martin, B.C.
 Rich and others.
-Occasionally, we will also discuss top alternatives to American made guitars including foreign made guitars by Fender, Ibanez and other top manufacturers.
+Occasionally, we discuss top alternatives to American made guitars including foreign made guitars by Fender, Ibanez, and other top manufacturers.

 The bottom line is, if you want to learn how to pick the very best guitars from the best manufacturers then you need to become a regular reader of Deluxe Guitar.